Crazy? Yes! Dumb? No!

 Crazy?
 Yes!
 Dumb?
 No! is the second full-length album released by The Mint Chicks and was originally released in New Zealand on the Flying Nun label.
 The album was produced by singer Kody, guitarist Ruban Nielson, and their father Chris Nielson.
 Despite its humble beginnings (the album was recorded between Kody Nielson's garage and his father's bedroom) the album dominated the Vodafone New Zealand Music Awards 2007, earning five awards as well as achieving Gold status in the Chicks' home country of New Zealand.
 The album was also released in the US through Milan Records on September 9, 2008.

 In the December 2009 issue of Real Groove magazine, Crazy?
 Yes!
 Dumb?
 No! was named the New Zealand album of the decade and the title track the New Zealand single of the decade.

 Track listing

-All songs composed by Kody Nielson and Ruban Nielson Except "If My Arm Was A Mic Stand, Would You Hold My Hand?" written by Michael Logie and Kody Nielson.
+All songs composed by Kody Nielson and Ruban Nielson; "If My Arm Was A Mic Stand, Would You Hold My Hand?" written by Michael Logie and Kody Nielson.